dotnet/AspNetDocs/aspnet/whitepapers/aspnet4/overview.md

 [!code-xml[Main](overview/samples/sample11.xml)]

 By default, the *requestPathInvalidChars* attribute defines eight characters as invalid.
-(In the string that is assigned to *requestPathInvalidChars* by default*,*the less than (&lt;), greater than (&gt;), and ampersand (&amp;) characters are encoded, because the `Web.config` file is an XML file.)
+(In the string that is assigned to *requestPathInvalidChars* by default, the less than (&lt;), greater than (&gt;), and ampersand (&amp;) characters are encoded, because the `Web.config` file is an XML file.)
 You can customize the set of invalid characters as needed.

 > [!NOTE]
 > Note ASP.NET 4 always rejects URL paths that contain characters in the ASCII range of 0x00 to 0x1F, because those are invalid URL characters as defined in RFC 2396 of the IETF ([http://www.ietf.org/rfc/rfc2396.txt](http://www.ietf.org/rfc/rfc2396.txt)).
 On versions of Windows Server that run IIS 6 or higher, the http.sys protocol device driver automatically rejects URLs with these characters.